delaneysosa/Delaney2023/README.md

 # Delaney2023
 Current Projects that I am working on/finished in 2023 (-:
-Current projects created using Java, Javascript, Powershell, or Swift.
-Applications used: Apache NetBeans IDE 14, Xcode, Maven, Command Prompt

-This is where I come to dump my projects and scripts that I create
+This is where I come to dump my projects and scripts that I create so that I don't lose them in the abyss.

+***Languages used: Java, Javascript, Powershell, Swift

+***Applications used: Apache NetBeans IDE 14, Xcode, Maven, Command Prompt

-I currently am in the process of converting MSMBreeding and SanrioSimulator into executables using Maven in Apache Net Beans.
+-I currently am in the process of converting MSMBreeding and SanrioSimulator into executables using Maven in Apache Net Beans.
 2/11/23
-Currently in the procesing of registering for an Apple Developer account in order to use Xcode.
+-Currently registering for an Apple Developer account in order to use Xcode.
 Waiting to process Script MedicineTracker Swift Script in Xcode.
 2/23/23
+-I started working on last night for the Powershell script Word of The Day.
+I am tired of recieving my word of the day via a stupid email.
+I am creating this powershell script for my sanity.
+2/27/23